OGSarah/Swift-ARC-Internals-Lifetime-Analysis/README.md

 - With `weak var owner: Person?`, the back-edge does not increment Sarah's strong refcount, so you when you set external refs to nil, both can reach 0 and deallocate.
 - If you used `unowned var owner: Person`, you'd avoid the cycle too, but if `Pet` outlives `Person`, accessing `owner` would crash.

 ## Module 3.
-Closure Capture Semantics
+Closure Capture Deep Dive

 ## Module 4.
 Async Lifetime Extension